Karrie makes it eight at Royal Pines

 Jutanugarn, Oh and Chella Choi tied for second position two shots behind the winner while currrent Australian Open Champion Jessica Korda finished alone in 5th position and bright Australian hope, Stacey Keating, was 6th.

-Despite being only the third highest ranked player in the field this week, there was enough evidence to suggest that the already seven time winner could take out her eighth Australian Ladies Masters title and lay claim to one of the greatest records of either gender in tournament golf world wide.
-She equalled the record of American great, Sam Snead, in winning the same event on eight occasions, Webb’s coming in the space of 16 years.
-Snead’s victories at the Greater Greensboro Open came in a 27 year stretch between 1938 and 1965.
+Despite being only the third highest ranked player in the field this week, there was enough evidence to suggest that the already seven time winner could take out her eighth Australian Ladies Masters title and move within one of the greatest record of either gender in tournament golf world wide.
+She equalled the record of American great, Sam Snead, and moved within one of Australian legend, Peter Thomson who in won nine New Zealand Opens.

 While Webb birdied three of her last five holes, she would later say that it was a par save at the 10th that was perhaps the most important point of the round.
 “I think the key to my round was an up and down on 10.
 I had a long bunker shot there, played a really good shot there, made a good putt and then when I got on the 12th green I knew I had to make that putt otherwise I just didn’t have any momentum going.
 To get from nine to 10, 10 under (which her birdie did for her) looked better on the leader board than nine did.”